DoctorAnsem/DigimonWorld2Resurrection/README.md

 This is done via the following core design philosophies:

+- Slightly altered damage calculation and related functions to put strategic emphasis on advantages you can more readily control
 - Redesigned all boss battles to be more complex and offer a challenge that will encourage strategic thinking
 - Experience rewards scaled in a way that grinding will be a bit more rewarding the more you progress through the game
 - Evolutions and DNA tables adjusted and expanded in a way that you have less chances of getting stuck with certain bloodlines
 - Retranslated and localized Digimon, skill, item, locations and more, in a manner that tries to preserve the original Japanese meaning
 - Digimon skills rebalanced and reworked completely to offer and encourage more versatile builds
+- Restored some cut content such as unused Digimon and skills

 ### NEW in Resurrection Ver 2.0